 Southeast of Geneva and Martigny, the Verbier ski area has 56 runs totalling 192km that are served by 37 lifts with a maximum vertical drop of 1,830m.
 Verbier tends to attract extreme freeriding snowboarders from around the world.
 There is amazing off-piste freeriding but with so many extreme boarders it gets tracked out pretty quick.
-Keep in mind that with so many extreme boarders in residence, that they even track out the avalanche zones, so make sure to know what you are doing before following a tracks into sketchy areas.
+Keep in mind that with so many extreme boarders in residence, that they even track out the avalanche zones, so make sure to know what you are doing before following a tracks into sketchy areas since avalanches are common.

 For challenge at Verbier, start with the narrow Creblet above Lac Des Vaux which starts with bumps and then turns into powder.
 Next, head up the Mont Gele cable car which accesses only off-piste ungroomed runs and couloirs.
 Then try Attelas couloir, and the gladed Vallon D Arbi on the backside.
 For a sweet and long off-piste ride, do the short walk from the top of the 104 Funnispace cable car or the Les Attelas lift to a freeride leading down to the 107 Mayentzet lift.

 Of course, Mont Fort is the epi-center of challenging snowboarding with only one marked run down but plenty of steep off-piste, off-the-back freeriding options on the Tortin Glacier.
+Just keep in mind that it takes 5 lifts to get to the summit.
 From the summit of Mont Fort cable car, hike the high traverse called Stairway-To-Heaven ascending for 15-20 minutes, which leads to several open bowls filled with powder.
 If the lift-accessed terrain and hikeable routes are still not enough for you, there is helicopter access to three nearby peaks: Petit Combinc (3,672m), Rosa Blanche (3,336m), and Aiguille du Tour (3,540m).

 After a long morning of riding, there are several good options for lunch up on the mountain.
 Try the L'Olympique at the Funispace lift summit, or the Restaurant Col Des Gentianes in the Ruinettes area, the Cabane Mont Fort on the Gentianes to La Chaux piste, or the Chez Danny in the trees below Ruinettes.
 If you happen to be at the La Tzoumaz base for lunch, try the restaurant in the Hotel Poste.